Strabox/Easyuino/README.md

 - My time availability (Now I am doing my Masters Degree Thesis in Computer Science and Engineering that stoles a huge slice of my time)
 - Interest of people in Easyuino

-Important: Nevertheless I will accept suggestions for interesting devices/sensors to develop and if there are a lot of interest I will start prioritize them.

-More Important: If you have any question about easyuino you can contact me !!!
+Important: If you have any question about easyuino you can contact me !!!

 Contact Channels:
 - Email: easyuino@gmail.com